Parental controls: Criticism

 While parental controls have been added to various electronic media and have increased in popularity, the question has been raised if they are enough to protect and deter children from exposure to inappropriate material.
-It has been speculated by researchers that the strict focus on control may hinder a child's ability to learn self-governing skills and restricting the growth of open communication between parent and child.
+Penn State researchers speculated that the strict focus on control may hinder a child's ability to learn self-governing skills and restricting the growth of open communication between parent and child.

 Operating systems with parental controls

 Below is a list of popular operating systems which currently have built-in parental control features: